KaiHofstetter/docker-svn-client/README.md

    ```
    alias svn='sudo docker run -it --rm -v "$PWD":"$PWD" -w "$PWD" kaihofstetter/svn svn'
 alias sudo='sudo '
    ```

-   This allows you to run svn in the docker image, with a simple 'svn ...'.
+   This allows you to run svn in the docker container, with a simple 'svn ...'.

-   The sudo alias is needed to route 'sudo svn...' to the docker image.
+   The sudo alias is needed to route 'sudo svn...' to the docker container.

 * Checkout files as host user